What is the Pune Cycle Plan?

 Will it be possible to have cycle parking near public transport?

-Yes, recommendations will be made for location of cycle parking near public transport stops and hubs including BRT, regular bus stops, long distance / State Transport bus stops, railway stations etc.
+Yes, recommendations have been made for location of cycle parking near public transport stops and hubs including BRT, regular bus stops, long distance / State Transport bus stops, railway stations etc.

 Can public transport buses be designed with bicycle carriers?